-Below are answers to questions regarding safety and health, cleaning protocols, pick-up and drop-off, camp activities, groupings, lunches, registration, new applicants, refunds, and more.
-Questions will be updated regularly, please check back for more information.
+Below are answers to questions regarding safety and health, cleaning protocols, pick-up and drop-off, camp activities, groupings, lunches, registration, refunds, and more.
+More details on safety guidelines will be shared closer to the start of camp.

 Safety and Health Questions

 Everyone over age 2 must wear a face mask when visiting Glencoe Park District facilities or participating in programs.

 Do adults need to wear a mask when dropping off their child?